 - Exporters will have to file the Electronic Export Information in AES against the appropriate license and present the ATA Carnet for outbound processing.

-24. Are Split or Partial Shipments possible on an ATA Carnet?
+24. Are Split or Partial Shipments possible on ATA Carnets?

 Split and partial shipments are possible on an ATA Carnet, as long as everything is out of the foreign country on or before the expiration date.
 These split or partial shipments are recorded on the transaction specific counterfoils and vouchers.